prometheus-community/windows_exporter/docs/collector.performancecounter.md

 Example: Instances = `["C:","D:","E:"]`

 This will return only for the instances C:, D: and E: where relevant.
 To get all instances of a Counter, use `["*"]` only.

 Some Objects like `Memory` do not have instances to select from at all.
 In this case, the `instances` key can be omitted.

 #### counters

-The Counters key (this is an object) declares the counters of the ObjectName you would like returned, it can also be one or more values.

-Example: Counters = `{"% Idle Time": {}, "% Disk Read Time": {}, "% Disk Write Time": {}}`

-This must be specified for every counter you want the results.
-Wildcards are not supported.
+List of counters to collect from the object.
+See the counters sub-schema for more information.

 #### counters Sub-Schema

+##### name

+The name of the counter to collect.

+##### metric

+It indicates the name of the metric to be exposed.
+If not specified, the metric name will be generated based on the object name and the counter name.

+This key is optional.

 ##### type

-This key is optional.
 It indicates the type of the counter.
 The value can be `counter` or `gauge`.
 If not specified, the windows_exporter will try to determine the type based on the counter type.

+This key is optional.

+##### labels

+Labels is a map of key-value pairs that will be added as labels to the metric.

 ### Example

 ```
 # HELP windows_perfdata_memory_cache_faults_sec
 # TYPE windows_perfdata_memory_cache_faults_sec counter
 windows_perfdata_memory_cache_faults_sec 2.369977e+07
 # HELP windows_perfdata_processor_information__processor_time
 # TYPE windows_perfdata_processor_information__processor_time gauge
 windows_perfdata_processor_information__processor_time{instance="0,0"} 1.7259640625e+11
 windows_perfdata_processor_information__processor_time{instance="0,1"} 1.7576796875e+11